cncf/tag-security/community/assessments/projects/flux/self-assessment.md

 - Flux does not encrypt or protect secrets at rest; it relies on Kubernetes-native secret management and external tools (e.g., SOPS, Sealed Secrets, Vault) for handling secrets encryption.
 - Flux does not guarantee the security or compliance of third-party integrations such as container registries or image scanners—users must secure these components independently.
 - Flux does not aim to detect or prevent malicious activity within a Git repository; unless Git commit signature verification is enabled.
+- Flux does not aim to detect or prevent malicious activity within a container registry; unless OCI artifact signature verification is enabled.
+- Flux does not aim to detect or prevent malicious activity within S3-compatible object storage.
 - Flux does not prevent misconfigurations in reconciliation intervals, RBAC, or source definitions that could lead to drift, privilege escalation, or DDoS risks.

 ## Self-Assessment Use